Transfer day: when does deadline day close in Scottish Premiership?

 When does the transfer window shut?

-The January transfer window will close on Thursday 1st February at 11pm, the same as in England.
+The January transfer window will close on Thursday 1st February at 11pm for clubs in England, but it is 11.30pm in Scotland.
 This is not the same across all the countries.
 While Spain's window ends at the same time as in England, French teams must complete their deals by 10pm.
 The German window closes at 5pm while Italian transfers must be completed by 7pm.

 Can deals be struck after the deadline?